Sample maintenance contract

 Just let it go.

-Take the least harmful approach to treatment, which is aeration, organic material (compost, chopped leaves and grass clippings), reseeding, and lime (when needed).
+Or take the least harmful approach to treatment, which is aeration, organic material (compost, chopped leaves and grass clippings), reseeding, and lime (when needed).

-Add some organic fertilizers, nematodes, and weed killers.
+Or add some organic fertilizers, nematodes, and weed killers.

-Use chemicals but cut back.
+Or use chemicals, but cut back.